iesgn/openstack-debian-ansible/README.md

 openstack-debian-ansible
 ========================

-Ansible playbooks for installing "AllinOneNode" OpenStack Icehouse on Debian testing (jessie)
+Ansible playbooks for installing OpenStack Icehouse on Debian jessie.

+These playbooks have been written in the hope of using them in a real deployment with physical servers, but thay can be used too to deploy a OpenStack test environment with vagrant inside a computer.

 **This is still a work in progress**

-## Software used (specific releases):
+## Software used (specific versions):

-- Debian GNU/Linux: testing amd64 (jessie)
+- Debian GNU/Linux: jessie (amd64).
+At this moment jessie is in frozen state and is expected to be released in April 2015
 - Linux kernel: 3.16.0-4-amd64
 - Open vSwitch: 2.3.0
 - OpenStack: Icehouse (2014.1)